 Understanding the difference between active and passive solar systems can be tedious at times.
 We’ve identified their main differences and the functionality of both the systems and overall performance.

 Both are capable of converting the sun’s energy to electricity, but the setup and performance happen to be a little different, although they perform the same function.
-We’ve listed some of the positives and negatives of both the solar systems:
+We’ve listed some of the positives and negatives of both of the solar systems.

 Active Solar Systems: